ROCm/rocRAND/docs/api-reference/data-type-support.rst

 ------------

 The generators produce pseudo-random numbers chosen from a given distribution.
-The following distributions and corresponding output types are supported for the device API, however, not all generators support all types:
+The following distributions and corresponding output types are supported for the device API.
+However, not all generators support all types.

 Uniform distribution